Cover Star: LGBT Activist, Micheal Ighodaro

 TRT: A final word to our readers.

-MICHEAL: It gets hard and gets better!
+MICHEAL: It gets complicated and gets better!
 Choose the part you want to be.
 Better or worse?

 TRIVIA